 Depression: Over 11% of teens report battling with depression, and this is a growing number.

-- Lack of enthusiasm, especially in what once was their talents/hobbies
+- Lack of enthusiasm, especially in what once were their talents/hobbies

 - Persistent bad mood